dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Command**: 6 turns.
 Target an enemy in line-of-sight, within a moderate range.
 For a short duration, this enemy is afflicted with the command status.
 An enemy with this status does not act on its own, but prompts the player to act for it each time it would take a turn.
 Actions taken this way can anger neutrals, causing them to become permantly hostile to the commanded enemy's pack.
 Creatures friendly to the commanded target, including the target's own packmates, can become temporarily angered and hostile, ONLY to the commanded target.
 They will become friendly again when the effect ends.

 **Read Magic**: 2 turns.
-Once cast, the player is prompted to choose a scroll or scribe’s scraps from their inventory.
+Once cast, the player is prompted to choose a scroll from their inventory.
 If an unidentified scroll is chosen, that scroll is identified.
 If an identified scroll is chosen, the player begins to cast that spell as if from their spell list without consuming the scroll (this is cast at 75% normal spellpower).
-If scribe’s scraps are chosen, the player is prompted to turn it into one of three scrolls (taken from the list of identified scrolls).

 ## *Tricks*